More about: 24 Best Things To Do in Rome

 4. Soak up tradition and history with a guided tour of the centre

-Taking one of the guided tours of Rome's historic centre is one of the best ideas for getting around the city and understanding what you see.
-This would be the experience I would choose in most of the cities I travel to because, far from the boring tours that overwhelmed you with endless dates and historical facts, today's tours are becoming more authentic and have more variety, such as Rome night tours or Rome photo tours.
+This would be the experience I would choose in most of the cities I travel to because, far from the boring tours that overwhelmed you with endless dates and historical facts, today's tours are becoming more authentic and have more variety such as Rome night tours, Rome photo tours or guided tours of the historic centre of Rome.

 Rome is known for its fountains and this is undoubtedly the most emblematic of them all.
 It will appear by surprise as you turn a corner while strolling through the historic centre of the city and the first thing that will surprise you is its size.
 This baroque fountain represents Neptune and two tritons and is known for the legend that if you throw a coin in it you will return to Rome and if you throw two you will find love in Italy.

-For me, the most authentic way to enjoy it is by tasting a delicious Italian ice cream on its steps.
-I warn you that this will be practically impossible to do during the middle of the day, but if you accept my advice, do it after dinner, at the end of the day and before going to sleep in your hotel.
 With almost no tourists and much more space to sit down, it will be much more relaxing and you will remember this moment forever.
-I'll tell you everything you need to know to get the most out of it here: All you need to know about Fontana di Trevi and here's a list of the best gelato in Rome.
+I'll tell you everything you need to know to get the most out of it here: Fontana Di Trevi Tickets And Tours and here's a list of the best gelato in Rome.

 6. Admire the Sistine Chapel at the Vatican Museums

 The jewel in the crown for art lovers is in the Vatican Museums.
 Works by Da Vinci, Titian, Caravaggio and Raphael are just a tiny sample of what you can find in Europe's largest art collection, presided over, of course, by the famous Sistine Chapel.
+The essential thing to know is that you can explore the museums at your own pace, buying skip-the-line tickets for the Vatican Museums or you can take a guided tour of the Vatican Museums.
+You have several options:

 Finally, don't forget to take into account the dress code required to visit these museums.
 I talk about this and other tips for visiting the Vatican in this article, such as how to avoid the queues to enter the Vatican.
 Here are also some tips on how to get free or discounted Vatican tickets.